ronaldo-gamajr/perguntas_de_negocios_sql/README.md

 # Análise

-- Acesse o notebook com as análises aqui: (Questões respondidas)[https://bit.ly/3Asj7xB]
+- Acesse o notebook com as análises aqui: https://bit.ly/3Asj7xB